winny-/love.js/readme.md

 2. Open `localhost:8000` in the browser of your choice.

 ## Notes
 1. Compatibility version (`-c`) should work with most browsers.
 The difference is that pthreads aren't used.
-This results in dodgy audio.
+This results in *dodgy audio*.
 2. The normal version works in the latest Chrome and should work with the latest Firefox version.

 In Firefox, the normal version can throw `Uncaught ReferenceError: SharedArrayBuffer is not defined`.
 Fix is discussed [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#Security_requirements).
 TL;DR